International Business Contracts

 The Process of Contract Drafting and Enforcement

-The American practice of drawing up detailed contracts has seeped into the global marketplace, although there can be vast differences in how international contracts work.
-“Because there are some regions and countries where enforcement is similar to their traffic laws, the written contract is more of a suggestion than a commitment,” Bruno says.
+“There are some regions and countries where enforcement is similar to their traffic laws.
+In these countries, a written contract is more of a suggestion than a commitment,” Bruno says.
 “So you have to figure out whether your proposed business partner is one that is likely to adhere to the contract as signed or whether they will continue to come back and ask for concessions.”

 Another thing to consider is that a signed contract might be void if it doesn’t comply with the commercial laws of the other country.
 “To avoid rendering the entire agreement or part of the agreement unenforceable under local law, local counsel’s involvement, even if it is just a sanity check, is important,” says Ying Deng, a corporate and securities attorney at Baker McKenzie in Chicago.

-In the United States, a contract clause stating that it’s terminable in 90 days’ notice will likely be valid, Cicchillo says, but may not be the case in the business environment, sales representative or distribution context abroad.
+In the United States, a contract clause stating that it’s terminable with 90 days’ notice will likely be valid, Cicchillo says, but may not be the case abroad.
 “You can put that clause in your contract, but it’s not worth the paper it’s written on because the law says you can’t terminate without good and just cause, like some failure on the part of a distributor,” he says.

 Likewise, injunctions are virtually unheard of in some other countries.
 Courts and judges seldom recognize agreements designed to force the other party to fulfill a contract or follow through with a merger.
 If you try to get a court order to stop a business associate in China from sharing your trade secrets, for instance, you’ll most likely run into a brick wall.

-When Multiple Countries’ Laws Are at Play, Whose Governs a Contract?
+When Multiple Countries’ Laws Are at Play, Whose Laws Govern a Contract?

-So whose country’s laws should—and do—govern your business transactions?
-And which court will oversee a dispute?
+So which country’s laws should — and do — govern your business transactions?
+And which legal system will oversee a dispute?
+Consider a choice of law clause.

-In some cases, legal authority may default to one of the few internationally recognized agreements governing business transactions, such as:
+In some cases, legal authority may default to internationally recognized business transaction agreements, such as:

-- The Singapore Convention on Mediation, which gives those doing business in participating countries an alternative to filing a lawsuit or seeking an arbitrator.
+• The Singapore Convention on Mediation gives those doing business in participating countries an alternative to filing a lawsuit or seeking an arbitrator.

 It’s never too early to plan for potential disputes.
 Once you have a serious disagreement with your overseas business partner, it’s too late to add a procedure for handling it to your contract.
 Think about all the what-ifs.
 “Sometimes you run the risk of two different parties going to different courts trying to stop a proceeding in the other court from happening,” says Hsui.
 “It gets really, really messy if you don’t have a really well-thought-out plan.”